MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/project-build-error-prj0021.md

 You may have used an unknown or invalid macro.

-See [Setting Visual Studio C++ project Properties](../../build/working-with-project-properties.md) for information on how to access your project's properties.
+See [Setting Visual C++ Project Properties](../../build/working-with-project-properties.md) for information on how to access your project's properties.